eldarht/TDT4200_assignment4/README.md

 c)  Now  use  the  findings  from  Callgrind  and  perform  optimizations  on  thedocumented bottlenecks.

 - Changed time spent on getInitialValue from 9.182 to 0.064 by saving the old InitialValue instead of recomputing.
 Calls to function reduced to 1048576 from 211440966.
+- Removed computeNextValue and computed locally in pixelDwell.
+Removing unnecessary function call/ stackframe creation.
+Changing time of pixelDwell from about 5.8 to 4.6.
+- Removed dwellInc and changed dwell+= dwellInc to ++dwell, as dwellInc was always 1 and used nowhere else.
+Seem to have improved efficiency by about 0.05-0.1 seconds.
+- Removed isPartOfMandelbrot as it was only used one place and changed 2*2 to 4 as it was called 211440966 times.
+Changed time of pixelDwell from about 4.5 to 3.4.
+- Changed computeDwellBuffer to itterate over rows all x before next y.
+No quantifiable difference in time.
+- Changed getInitialValue to not save return variable before returning.
+No change in time.